I've decided to have another go at Suzy Jimmy Falls on

 still haven’t seen Suzy Jimmy Falls but that didn’t stop me from having a great

-of Richland Wilderness, today’s hike was 3.5
+time exploring a little piece in the corner of Richland Creek Wilderness, today’s hike was 3.5

 miles with 720 feet of elevation gain.
-You can read about that first
+You can read about that first failed attempt to Suzy Jimmy at: (107 Sugar Gap Road).

 Comments